 It’s a steal for unlimited rides.

 But wait, there’s more!
 London boasts five international airports and the Eurostar for European jaunts.
 Plus, daily and weekly fare caps mean you’ll never overpay.
-According to estate agents in London, this top-notch transport system is a big draw for newcomers.
+This top-notch transport system is a big draw for newcomers.

 As someone who’s lived here for years, I can vouch for its efficiency.
 It’s made my life so much easier!